DROP: Distributional and Regular Optimism and Pessimism for Reinforcement Learning: Introduction

-The developed RL algorithm, so-called DROP (distributional and regular optimism and pessimism), is compared with the heuristic model in the previous studies~\cite{dabney2020distributional,muller2024distributional} and benchmark performance using two dynamics simulators~\cite{todorov2012mujoco,coumans2016pybullet}.
+The developed RL algorithm, so-called DROP (distributional and regular optimism and pessimism), is compared with the heuristic model in the previous studies \citep{dabney2020distributional,muller2024distributional} and benchmark performance using two dynamics simulators \citep{todorov2012mujoco,coumans2016pybullet}.
 The results show that the heuristic model destabilizes learning by failing to properly converge the TD error of the pessimistic value function.
 In contrast, DROP succeeds in learning efficiently and stably in all benchmark tasks to a level where the tasks could qualitatively be considered successful.
+Additionally, DROP demonstrates the better learning performance to the state-of-the-art (non-distributional and distributional) algorithms \citep{haarnoja2018soft,duan2025distributional} in \citep{tunyasuvunakool2020dm_control}.